Embedding user-centred thinking: designing a new B2B system for Thames Water

 Reflection

-It was gratifying to get involved on the 'ground floor', helping a project get off the starting line and embedding a user-centred process right from the outset.
+It was gratifying to get involved on the ground floor, helping a project get off the starting line while embedding a user-centred mindset right from the outset.

-I demonstrated that I can get to grips with complex systems quickly, and also build empathy for end-users who are in a professional context, doing things I'm totally unfamiliar with.
+I demonstrated that I can get to grips with complex systems quickly and build empathy for end-users in a business context, doing things I'm totally unfamiliar with.

 I surprised myself by getting really interested in the infrastructure that runs under our streets, ultimately becoming a subject-matter expert myself, then using this knowledge to transform complexity into something usable and scalable.